djog/dutch_by_kids/for_students.md

 ## How does a lesson take place (for students, thus Enlish)?

+Lessons take place on Wednesdays from 18:15 to 20:00.

 When you arrive at 'De Grote Tafel' ('The Big Table'), say hello to the people there!
 There, you'll be taken to smaller tables.